DSCUNN/academicarms/README.md

 ***************

-I will like to acknowledge some prominent support gotten during the production of this system, notably among whom are Nothisile,Jonathan,and Benjamin Kayode.
+I will like to acknowledge some prominent support gotten during the production of this system, notably among whom are Nothisile,Jonathan,and Benjamin Kayode`https://github.com/iambenkay` .